kfrey-idm/emodpy-hiv/docs/faq.rst

 What is the difference between “Transitory” and “Informal” relationships?
 =================================================================================
-See :ref:`emod-hiv:relationships`.
+See :ref:`relationships`.
 (Transitory relationships are like “one night stands" or commercial relationships whereas Informal are generally intended to represent pre-marital or extra-marital relationships of some length.)

 How do individual properties like "risk" change model behavior if they are just tags?